nohal/dashboardsk_pi/README.md

 ### Images

+Everything used from the code should be SVG, think at least twice before using a bitmap as the master source of the image.
+The only place where bitmaps make sense is the documentation.

 - Process all the SVG images with [svgo](https://github.com/svg/svgo) - run `svgo --multipass --pretty <your>.svg` on it
 - Process all PNG images with `optipng` or similar tool
 - Do not use JPEG or any other format using lossy compression for images (Why would you?)